nrgetik/wu-tang/README.md

 ## specification
-This software seeks to determine the number of days that fall within certain climate/weather parameters observed at select US airports, and thus their corresponding cities, in an effort to rank "pleasantness" amongst these locales.
+This software seeks to determine the number of days that fall within certain climate/weather parameters observed at select US airports, and thus their corresponding cities, in an effort to rank "niceness" amongst these locales.

 Limiting observations to (roughly) daytime/afternoon hours, the proposed methodology is: